SSWConsulting/SSW.Rules.Content/rules/manage-urges/rule.md

 ---
-seoDescription: Emotional reactions are a natural part of life, but it's important to manage them effectively.
-Learn how to manage your emotional reactions in a healthy way.
+seoDescription: Emotional reactions are natural, but managing them is key.
+Learn the 'Pause and Plan' technique to handle your emotions effectively.
 type: rule
 archivedreason: null
 title: Do you know how to manage urges?